caleb531/personal-website/_pages/privacy-policy.md

 - All personal website pages hosted on the **calebevans.me** domain
 - All web apps, websites, and other projects hosted on all **\*.calebevans.me** subdomains

-This privacy policy was last updated on March 16th, 2019.
+This privacy policy was last updated on June 22nd, 2020.

 ### Secure Connection